Scroll for publishers: Platform profile of Twitter's new subscription service

 This payment is divided between Scroll, which takes around 30%, and publishers (see below for details on how the money is distributed).

 As of now, Scroll has hundreds of publishing partners.
 The majority appear to be specialist sports websites (see full list here).
-But Scroll has built up an impressive collection of high-profile US news partners, including Insider, Buzzfeed, the Atlantic, USA Today and Vox.
+But Scroll has built up an impressive collection of high-profile US news partners, including Insider, Buzzfeed, The Atlantic, USA Today and Vox.

 Scroll does not give readers access to paywalled websites.
 Instead, subscribers are offered an ad-free experience on news sites to which they already subscribe.